-(a) Provide for primary production activities as permitted activities in the Rural (Primary Production) Zone and Rural (Special) Zone, subject to such environmental standards as necessary to avoid, remedy or mitigate any adverse effects of primary production activities without unreasonably affecting landowners' ability to use their land productively.
+- (a) Provide for primary production activities as permitted activities in the Rural (Primary Production) Zone and Rural (Special) Zone, subject to such environmental standards as necessary to avoid, remedy or mitigate any adverse effects of primary production activities without unreasonably affecting landowners' ability to use their land productively. - Implemented through Methods 4.3.10(a) and 4.3.10(c) - (b) Provide for other land uses as permitted activities in the Rural (Primary Production) Zone and Rural (Special) Zone, subject to such environmental standards as necessary to avoid, remedy or mitigate any adverse effects. - Implemented through Methods 4.3.10(a) and 4.3.10(b) - (c) Ensure activities that are potentially sensitive to the adverse external effects of primary production and other activities, particularly those activities with significant external effects, are either appropriately sited, managed or restricted to avoid or mitigate these effects. - Implemented through Methods 4.3.10(a), 4.3.10(b) and 4.3.10(c) - (d) Ensure that new primary production and other activities that may have significant external adverse effects are appropriately sited from sensitive land uses or are otherwise controlled to avoid or mitigate such effects.

-(b) Ensure activities that are potentially sensitive to the adverse external effects of primary production activities, particularly those with significant external effects, are either appropriately sited or are otherwise controlled to mitigate such effects.
+Implemented through Methods 4.3.10(a), 4.3.10(b) and 4.3.10(c)

-(c) Ensure that new primary production activities that may have significant external adverse effects are appropriately sited from sensitive land uses or are otherwise controlled to avoid or mitigate such effects.
+Implemented through Methods 4.3.10(a), 4.3.10(b) and 4.3.10(c)

-(d) Provide interface controls on primary production activities that may have adverse effects on adjoining activities.
+(e) Provide interface controls on primary production and other activities that may have adverse effects on adjoining activities.